Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.
+- Over the past 10 games, the Mariners have been named underdog just one time and left with a loss in that contest.

-- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total four times.
+- In their last 10 matchups with a total posted by oddsmakers, the Mariners and their opponents are 5-5-0 when it comes to hitting the over.

-- The Mariners' ATS record is 2-5-0 over their previous 10 contests (seven of those contests had runlines set by sportsbooks).
+- The Mariners' ATS record is 2-6-0 over their previous 10 contests (eight of those games had runlines set by sportsbooks).

 Explore More About This Game